Stalker (1979 film): Plot

 As they travel, the three men discuss their reasons for wanting to visit the Room.
 The Writer expresses his fear of losing his inspiration.
-The Professor seems less anxious, although he insists on carrying along a small backpack.
+The Professor seems less anxious, but insists on carrying along a small backpack.
 The Professor admits he hopes to win a Nobel Prize for scientific analysis of the Zone.
-The Stalker insists he has no motive beyond the altruistic aim of aiding the desperate to their desires.
+The Stalker insists that he has no motive beyond the altruistic aim of aiding the desperate to their desires; he mentions that his mentor, another stalker, obtained great riches by entering the Room, and then hanged himself.

-After traveling through the tunnels, the three finally reach their destination: a decayed and decrepit industrial building.
+After traveling through the fields and tunnels, the three finally reach their destination: a decrepit industrial building.
+The men hesitate as the Room is guarded by a "Meat Grinder" anomaly that requires a death for someone to enter the Room proper, which causes an argument.
 In a small antechamber, a phone rings.
-The surprised Professor decides to use the phone to telephone a colleague.
-As the trio approach the Room, the Professor reveals his true intentions in undertaking the journey.
-The Professor has brought a 20-kiloton bomb with him, and he intends to destroy the Room to prevent its use by evil men.
+The surprised Professor decides to use the phone to telephone his former boss to gloat about finding the Room.
+As the trio prepare to enter the Room, the Professor reveals his true intentions in undertaking the journey.
+The Professor has brought a 20-kiloton bomb to destroy the Room and prevent evil men from abusing it for gain.
+He blames the Room, the Stalkers, and their clients for the rise of crime, social strife, military coups, and destructive science.
 The three men enter a physical and verbal standoff just outside the Room that leaves them exhausted.

-The Writer realizes that when Porcupine met his goal, despite his conscious motives, the room fulfilled Porcupine's secret desire for wealth rather than bring back his brother from death.
-This prompted the guilt-ridden Porcupine to commit suicide.
-The Writer tells them that no one in the whole world is able to know their true desires and as such it is impossible to use the Room for selfish reasons.
-The Professor gives up on his plan of destroying the Room.
-Instead, he disassembles his bomb and scatters its pieces.
-No one attempts to enter the Room.
+It turns out that the Room's ability to grant one's deepest desire serves as a mirror into the soul.
+The Writer deduces that Stalker's mentor hanged himself because he sent his brother to his death in the Meat Grinder and entered the Room to wish for his brother back, only for the Room to realize that he valued money more than his brother's life.
+The Professor gives up on his plan of destroying the Room, and dismantles the bomb.
+Although the Writer asserts that it is impossible to use the Room for selfish reasons because nobody can know their true desires, no one attempts to enter the Room.

 The Stalker, the Writer, and the Professor are met back at the bar-café by the Stalker's wife and daughter.
-After returning home, the Stalker tells his wife how humanity has lost its faith and belief needed for both traversing the Zone and living a good life.
-As the Stalker sleeps, his wife contemplates their relationship in a monologue delivered directly to the camera.
-In the last scene, Martyshka, the couple's deformed daughter, sits alone in the kitchen reading as a love poem by Fyodor Tyutchev is recited.
-She appears to use psychokinesis to push three drinking glasses across the table, one falling off.
-A train passes by where the Stalker's family lives, and the entire apartment shakes.
+After returning home, the Stalker laments to his wife how humanity has lost its capacity for faith, which is needed to traverse the Zone and live a good life.
+As the Stalker sleeps, his wife contemplates their relationship in a monologue delivered to the camera.
+She says that she would prefer an interesting life of hardship than an easy, boring one.
+Martyshka, the couple's daughter, sits alone in the kitchen reading while a love poem by Fyodor Tyutchev is recited.
+She appears to use psychokinesis to push three drinking glasses across the table, seemingly a byproduct of her status as a "mutant of the Zone".
+Shortly afterwards, a train passes by the family's apartment and the room shakes, while Beethoven's Ninth Symphony is heard.